Searching ...

 Chesapeake may feel like part of Virginia Beach, but it’s an independent city.
 It’s also one of the largest cities by land mass, with a large part being the local Navy base.
 You’ll get waterfront but with slightly less tourist travel.

 Richmond is the state capital.
-Built on the James River, it likes to call itself Virginia’s arts and culture capital with its highly-ranked Museum of Fine Arts, two universities, and many historical attractions.
+Built on the James River, it likes to call itself Virginia’s arts and culture capital, with its highly ranked Museum of Fine Arts, two universities, and many historical attractions.
 Residents are two hours from the beach and the mountains.
-It’s also home to a thriving financial sector.
+Richmond also has home to a thriving financial sector.

 Pennsylvania, being more north, experiences more average snowfall and colder overall temperatures.
 Towns along Lake Erie can get pounded with lake-effect snows, but make it great if you love skiing or winter sports.